SaraTuma/ExerciciosEm-C-INICIANTES/README.md

                  ( A C program that prints a message on the screen).
 2. antecessorEsucessor.c -> Programa que recebe um numero e mostra seus antecessor e sucessor (Program that receives a number and shows its predecessor and successor).
+3. areaRectangulo.c -> Programa que recebe a altura e a base de um rectângulo, e mostra a sua área (Program that receives the height and base of a rectangle, and shows its area).